Miller County, Arkansas: Taxation

 Property tax is assessed by the Miller County Assessor annually based upon the fair market value of the property and determining which tax rate, commonly called a millage in Arkansas, will apply.
 The rate depends upon the property's location with respect to city limits, school district, and special tax increment financing (TIF) districts.
-This tax is collected by the Randolph County Collector between the first business day of March of each year through October 15th without penalty.
+This tax is collected by the Miller County Collector between the first business day of March of each year through October 15 without penalty.
 The Miller County Treasurer disburses tax revenues to various government agencies, such as cities, county road departments, fire departments, libraries, and police departments in accordance with the budget set by the quorum court.

 Due to Miller County's proximity to Texas, which has no state personal income tax, special taxation exemptions apply to residents with permanent addresses within the city limits of Texarkana.
 The Arkansas Department of Finance and Administration (DFA) requires taxpayers to submit the Texarkana Employee's Withholding Exemption Certificate with their Arkansas tax return.
 Taxpayers are exempt from Arkansas income tax, and residents of Texarkana, Texas are exempt from Arkansas income tax from any income earned within the city limits of Texarkana, Arkansas.

 Sales and use taxes in Arkansas are voter approved and collected by the DFA.

 Arkansas's statewide sales and use tax has been 6.5% since July 1, 2013.
 Miller County has an additional sales and use tax of 1.25%, which has been in effect since October 1, 2012.
 Within Miller County, the City of Texarkana has an additional 2.5% sales and use tax since January 1, 2008, and the towns of Fouke and Garland having an additional 1.0% sales and use tax, each since the early 1980s The Arkansas State Treasurer disburses tax revenue to counties/cities in accordance with tax rules.